-γ-aminobutyric acid (GABA) is recognized as the most important inhibitory neurotransmitter in the mammalian CNS, as it comprises 40% of inhibitory synaptic processing.
+γ-aminobutyric acid (GABA) an important inhibitory neurotransmitter in the mammalian CNS and comprises 40% of inhibitory synaptic processing.
 Much of its action arises from its interaction with the GABAA.

 GABAA Receptor History